Maria Gray Maria Gray

 About Maria Gray, LMFT, NMP, CGP:

 I’m a Los Angeles based therapist with a somatic approach.
 I focus on helping my clients re-establish a connection with their bodies, and to the parts of themselves that are organized and grounded.
-I have in-depth experience supporting clients with somatic practices, and have seen first hand how it can benefit those struggling with addiction, childhood trauma, grief, and anxiety.
-I am in my second year of Somatic Experiencing training, which is a three-year program.

 How Does Somatic Experiencing Release Trauma?